Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-08-20-Correlation_to_phonon_DOS.md

 <!-- and $\omega$ can only be integer times of $\frac{2\pi}{N_{t^{\prime \prime}}}$. -->

+In summary, the Phonon density of states can be expressed as the Fourier transformed velocity autocorrelation function

 ---

+## Extension to periodic systems

 For periodic systems, the phonon bandstructure can also be interpreted as phonon DOS at each $k$ point.
 To obtain this "spectrum" function. we need to Fourier transform the velocity function with respect to the unit cell vectors.